Charter Organization Concept

 The Boy Scouts of America is an educational resource program.
 It charters religious, educational, and other community organizations or groups to use Scouting as part of their service to their own members, as well as the community at large.

 The local BSA council provides the support services necessary to help the chartered organization succeed in their use of the program.
-The responsibilities of both the BSA council and the chartered group are described below.
+The responsibilities of both the BSA council and the chartered group are described below, and in this agreement:

 The Chartered Organization Agrees to: